Anyone who’s witnessed a seizure knows just how terrifying they can be.

 Environmental related issues: Ingesting a poisonous substance is the number one preventable cause of seizures.
 Keep your pet away from any harmful substance.

-Head Injuries: Accidents involving a head injuries can also cause seizures.
+Head Injuries: Accidents involving a head injury can also cause seizures.

 HolistaPet Customer Testimonials - Seizures & Epilepsy

-Listen to what our customers are saying about Holistapet and how it can help aid the relief of many Seizure & Epilepsy related conditions.
+Listen to what our customers are saying about Holistapet CBD products.
+Hear from real people with pets suffering from seizure & epileptic related conditions.

 Reduction in my dog’s seizures by 50%